Guilford Courthouse flag: History

-The flag was presented to the Grand Masonic Lodge of North Carolina in 1909 by Micajah Bullock's son, Edward, who was 81 years old at the time.
-While there is no historic documentation of the flag being used in the battle and studies of the flag suggest that it may have had 15 stars and 15 stripes at one time, either originally made or perhaps added on when U.S. flags had 15 stripes.
-The use of cotton cloth as the primary fabric is evidence of post-1790 construction.
+The flag was presented to the Grand Masonic Lodge of North Carolina in 1909 by Colonel Micajah Bullock's son, Edward, who was 81 years old.
+Although there is no historical documentation of the flag being used in the battle and studies of the flag suggest that it may have had fifteen stars and fifteen stripes at one time, either originally made or perhaps added on when U.S. flags had fifteen stripes.
+Its cotton cloth as its primary fabric is evidence of post-1790 construction.

 These factors cause some to question the validity of the Bullock story.
-However, Al Hoilman, curator of Political and Socio-Economic History at the museum, has studied the reports on the controversy and believes the flag could have been flown at the battle.
+However, Al Hoilman, curator of political and socio-economic history at the museum, has studied the reports on the controversy and believes the flag could have been flown at the battle.
 “It (story of the flag) smacks of truth to me,” he says.
 The Micajah Bullock chapter of North Carolina's DAR has collected extensive writings and records which lead to conclude based on the age of the fabric and no real evidence that any other stars were ever on the flag confirm the flag is real.
 While it may be an item of controversy, the family's documents record Micajah returning home weary from battle carrying the flag.
 Upon his passing, his son Edward was entrusted with its care.
 When copies of this design are sold or flown today, it is generally accepted as symbolic of the American Revolution and, specifically, the battle itself.